Infinite-Nomic/Infinite-Nomic/Shop.rst

 Effect: Your next vote counts as 3 votes.

 County in the Kingdom of Nomica
-Cost: 100 Coins.
+Cost: 100 Coins (150 coins if you are not a vassal)
 In stock: 1
 Effect: Every day, a moderator generates a random number between 1 and 10.
 That is the income yielded by each county that day.
 Every owner of a county immediately gains that number of coins for each county he or she owns.
-A player may only buy a county if he or she is a vassal and has no vassals of his or her own
+A player who is not a vassal OR has vassals of their own must pay an additional 50 coins to the Bank to purchase this item.
+Every Friday at announcement time, the supply of this item is increased by 1.

 BOUNTY
 Cost: 30 coins